 Priority 1: Protect Your Health

-We are concerned about the wellbeing of all students, faculty, staff and their families.
+We are concerned about the wellbeing of all students, faculty, staff, and their families.
 While we are experiencing times of uncertainty, we know many questions are looming in the minds of all stakeholders.
-Please find information related to school changes below.
+Please find the information related to the school changes below.
 We will update this page as changes occur.
 Our continual thoughts remain with the Ram Family and community at large.
 Please be safe.

-- schools are encouraged to operate virtually by non-classroom-based means as much as possible
+- schools will operate virtually by non-classroom-based means as much as possible

 - IEP-related services may be extended as deemed appropriate